NonoNegative/NonoNegative/README.md

 - Primarily running on Python since 2022 :/
 - Formerly a game logic programmer (Lua), now I (occasionally) publish mods for the 3D-era Grand Theft Auto games.
-- デレステ enjoyer | Your local NaoP and SaeP.
-I also draw sometimes, check out my <a href="https://www.pixiv.net/en/users/69430164">Pixiv</a>!
+- デレステ enjoyer | Your local NaoP and SaeP; i also draw sometimes, check out my <a href="https://www.pixiv.net/en/users/69430164">Pixiv</a>!
 - Repos won't be public until I'm satisfied with the amount of quality or progress!

 <h2> / current skills / </h2>